4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 * An `InstallProfile` or `RemoveProfile` request is made on the user connection and the user’s keychain is locked.

-In OS X, the client may respond with `NotNow` if it is blocking the user’s login while it contacts the server, and if the server sends a request that may take a long time to answer (such as `InstalledApplicationList` or `DeviceInformation`).
+In macOS, the client may respond with `NotNow` if it is blocking the user’s login while it contacts the server, and if the server sends a request that may take a long time to answer (such as `InstalledApplicationList` or `DeviceInformation`).

 ## Handling a NotNow Response